Flameborn/InSpire/README.md

 If the build is successful, the jar file will be automagically copied to your *mods* directory.

 *NOTE*: the default *pom.xml* file of this repository is set up to contain the default Steam and mod paths from the workshop.
-Please make sure that you don't include this in your pull requests, if you modify it to your taste.
+Feel free to modify it, should your paths differ, however, please make sure that you *do not* include this in your pull requests.

 ## Keyboard shortcuts